ngosakotati/SocialAssistanceFundApp/SocialAssistanceFundApp/README.md

 ## ⚙️ Configuration

 ### 1. Update Connection Strings
-Edit the `appsettings.json` file in the root of your project:
+Edit the `appsettings.json` file in the root of your project (Although I recommend the name of the server on the machine):

 ```json
 "ConnectionStrings": {